LennardKrause/pilatus3_frame_conversion/README.md

 The data can then be integrated using Brukers SAINT+ Integration Engine V8.35A or later
   - requirement that frames consist of multiples of 512 pixels has been lifted
   - any frame size is now allowed

+Known Issues
-  - issue: frame numbers must not exceed 4 digits (mask files will not be read!)
+  - frame numbers must not exceed 4 digits (mask files will not be read!)

 ## Important
    - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY